 Be Kind to Yourself

 Take it easy on yourself; it will all be a transition at first as you get your bearings.
 You and the babies are learning as you go.
 Accept help from people around you with household chores and with the babies.
 Take the time to take a shower or eat a meal.
-It’s all about taking it one day at a time until you are able to manage everything on your own.
-Embrace the beginning stages, as hard as they may seem; soon enough it will be a distant memory and you’ll wish you could go back, even for a moment!
+It’s all about taking it one day at a time until you can manage everything on your own.
+Embrace the beginning stages, as hard as they may seem; soon enough, it will be a distant memory, and you’ll wish you could go back, even for a moment!